DanielHoj/me3cs/README.md

 In the logging module we can quickly access the data that has previously been calculated, and revert the model back to the desired model.

-So far we have been logging our results, everytime the ``mdl.pls`` has been called.
-It is also possible to make an entry in the log with the ``mdl.log.make_entry()`` method.
+So far we have been logging our results, everytime the ``mdl.pls()`` method has been called.
+It is also possible to manually make an entry in the log with the ``mdl.log.make_entry()`` method.
 If we for instance decide that the optimal number of components is 4, we can set it to that and make an entry with a comment:
 ```python
 mdl.log.make_entry("I think, maybe 4 is better??")
 ```